rajanprasad460/AWID-Vehicle/README.md

 | Hard constraint (no slip)         | ✅ Yes       | ❌ No                            |
 | Soft resistance (viscous damping) | ❌ No        | ✅ Yes                           |

-Here is the properly formatted version of your explanation for a GitHub `README.md` file using LaTeX-style math within markdown code blocks (using MathJax, which GitHub does **not natively support**, but this formatting will keep it clean and understandable for technical readers):

 ---